MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-ol365-win32-policy-tips.md

 Applies to:

-- Outlook versions that are included in Microsoft 365 for Enterprise
+- Outlook versions that are included in Outlook for Microsoft 365
 - E5 users with connected experience enabled with production version and build 2303 & 16.0.16216.10000 or higher
 - Semi-annual channel tentative version 2302 build 16.0.16130.20478